 Stress test failure (i.e. unexpectedly poor results or inability to finish it) may be a sign of hardware problems.
 There are many reasons why this could happen.
 If your processor fails a stress test, you should get more specific information about what’s wrong.
-This may mean that you need to replace just one part or multiple components, or there is only a need to cleanup your vents.
+This may mean that you need to replace just one part or multiple components, or there is only a need to clean up your vents.

 1. The fan isn’t doing its job.

 Your computer needs fans to withdraw heat from the system unit.
 This is why fans can make a lot of noise once you expose your PC to some intensive tasks.
-If the fans groans loudly, but the processor is overheating, it may be the sing that the cooling system is not enough for your current PC setup.
+If the fans groan loudly, but the processor is overheating, it may be the sign that the cooling system is not enough for your current PC setup.
 Alternatively, the fans can be corrupted – broken or unlubed bearings, or broken blades.

 2. Poor airflow.